kk-engineer/robosathi/content/en/docs/maths/probability/cumulative_distribution_function.md

 Discrete random variable cannot take any value between 2 consecutive values.
 {{< /definition >}}
 For example:
-1. The number of heads in 2 coin tosses can be 0, 1 or 2 but NOT 1.5.
+1. The number of heads in 2 coin tosses can be 0, 1 or 2 but NOT 1.5. <br><br>

 {{< definition >}}
 **Continuous Random Variable:**